-Problems concerning horizontal asymptotes appear on the AP Calculus AB exam, and it’s important to know how to find horizontal asymptotes both graphically (from the graph itself) and analytically (from the equation for a function).
+Problems concerning horizontal asymptotes appear on both the AP Calculus AB and BC exam, and it’s important to know how to find horizontal asymptotes both graphically (from the graph itself) and analytically (from the equation for a function).

 Before we delve into finding the asymptotes though we better see what exactly an asymptote is.